 Solange a seat at the table.
-A few days after Britain voted to leave the EU, Zadie was born.
+A few days after Britain voted to leave the EU, she was born.
 Somehow this album gave me a feeling of hope in the midst of racial politics.
-I wanted Zadie to hear Solanges observations & reflections on being pro black.
+I wanted her to hear Solange’s observations & reflections on being pro black.
 The album inspired me to empower my Daughter and to raise her as a feminist.
 Teach her that she should never ever feel restricted by her gender, color or social background.

 Follow Simone’s brilliantly useful, honest and funny travelling (with a toddler) tips on Instagram @BossMotherhood

 Like what you see?
 We’ll be introducing more awesome Woke Mamas.
 Follow us on Instagram and share your stories with #WokeMamas.
 We want to hear what being a Woke Mama means to you.
 Send your answers to us here.